TANDEM3D: Active Tactile Exploration for 3D Object Recognition: Conclusion

 \section{Conclusion}

 We present TANDEM3D, a new architecture to co-train exploration and decision making for 3D object tactile recognition.
 Our method enables 6DOF movements of the tactile sensor and is able to discover discriminative points through small angle adjustments, taking advantage of a tactile finger with all-around sensing coverage.
 Our method is based on an encoder that builds object representation from the contact positions and surface normals acquired via tactile sensing.
 We train our method entirely in simulation and zero-shot transfer to the real robot.
 Compared to state-of-the-art alternatives, our method can correctly identify 3D objects with fewer actions and a higher success rate.
 It also demonstrates better generalization ability to different types and amounts of sensor noise.
-Future directions include handling unknown full 3DOF orientation of the target objects and studying multi-finger exploration policies.
+Future directions include extending to category-level object classification with many object instances per category and studying multi-finger exploration policies.